telerik/blazor-docs/components/pdfviewer/overview.md

 # Blazor PdfViewer Overview

 The <a href = "https://www.telerik.com/blazor-ui/pdfviewer" target="_blank">Pdf Viewer for Blazor</a> allows users to open PDF files directly in the browser.
-The component provides all major features, such as paging, zooming and printing.
+The component provides features such as paging, zooming, printing, text selection and search.
 In addition, users can upload and display a PDF file from their local device, or download the currently open file.

 ## Creating Blazor PdfViewer